 Some birthing situations might require the doctor to perform a cesarean section (C-section) in order to safely remove the baby.
 There are a number of reasons a doctor might make the decision to use a C-section instead of delivering the child through the vaginal canal, including health issues with the mother or complications during labor.
-Other times, the mother and doctor plan the C-section well in advance of the birth, though problems with the procedure can still occur.

 Complications that might result in an unplanned C-section include: